Ensuring the supervision of children is a core regulatory requirement.

 The Education Early Childhood Services) Regulations 2008 require of every licensed service that “at all times while children attend the service, those children, and the adults providing education and care who supervise them, are supervised by a Person Responsible; and there is 1 person responsible for every 50 children”- Regulation 44(1)(d).

-- Children must be supervised by the adults who are providing the education and care.
+- Children must be supervised by the adults who are providing the education and care. (note: these adults may be ECE trained and qualified or not, as long as overall at the service the staffing ratios and qualification requirements are met).

 Specific references to supervision